jameseh96/cbnt/docs/quickstart.rst

 or as part of a run with::

-     lnt runtest --submit ~/myperfdb nt ... arguments ...
+     lnt runtest --submit ~/myperfdb memcached ... arguments ...

-Once you have submitted results into a database, you can run the LNT web UI with::
+Once you have submitted results into a database, you can run the CBNT web UI with::

      lnt runserver ~/myperfdb